raja045/CEHv12_Ultimate_Study_Guide/Readme.md

 [13 - The Pen Test - Putting It All Together](13 - The Pen Test - Putting It All Together.md)

-## EC-Conuncil Ethical Hacking and Countermeasures Notes
+## Ethical Hacking and Countermeasures Notes
 [17 - Hacking Mobile Platforms](Module 17 - Hacking Mobile Platforms.md)